How to Display an American Flag Indoors & Alongside Other Flags

 Displaying an Indoor American Flag

-In a group of flags on staffs
+In a group of indoor flags

 In an indoor setting the US flag should be placed farthest on its own right of any other flags - meaning that when you view it from the audience, it is on the left.